An overview of global inequalities in the supply and consumption of resources

 The map below shows areas that suffer water scarcity.
 Some countries lack water due to physical factors such as a lack of rainfall.
 Others experience economic scarcity, meaning they do not have the money to access water.

+The distribution of energy resources, especially fossil fuels, varies globally.
+Coal historically bolstered Europe’s early economic growth and societal well-being.
 As with water and food, there are considerable differences in energy consumption between countries.
 The wealthiest billion people consume 50 per cent of the world’s energy.
 Only 4 per cent of the world’s energy is consumed by the poorest 1 per cent.

 Water – The west of the country is typically wetter than the east.
 However, water can be transferred from surplus to deficit areas.
 Although this imbalance of supply and demand, water supply is rarely an issue.

-Energy – The Uk has considerable fossil fuel resources.
+Energy – The UK has considerable fossil fuel resources.
 In the past, coal was the main energy source; however, oil and gas are now more widely used.
 There are considerable reserves of oil and gas beneath the North Sea.
 The UK has several nuclear power plants, such as Hinkley Point and Sizewell, which use imported uranium.
-The UK has significant potential for renewable energy, with considerable investments being made in offshore wind farms such as those off the coast of the East Riding of Yorkshire.
+The UK has significant potential for renewable energy, with considerable investments in offshore wind farms such as those off the coast of the East Riding of Yorkshire.
 The UK has around 35% of global offshore wind capacity installed and seven of the world’s ten largest offshore wind farms.

 The demand for food in the UK